 Following Vaaras et al. \cite{pfml}, each model fine-tuning was conducted in two stages: First, we add two randomly initialized fully-connected Gaussian error linear unit layers followed by a softmax function after the Transformer network, and we fine-tune these layers separately while the weights of the rest of the model are frozen.
 Second, we fine-tune the entire model with a learning rate warm-up period.
 In contrast to Vaaras et al. \cite{pfml}, we use all training data for model fine-tuning without creating separate training and validation splits.
 Consequently, we train the models for 100 epochs in both fine-tuning stages, and we reduce the learning rate by a factor of 0.5 every 30 epochs instead of reducing it based on validation-loss plateauing.
 For further details on the fine-tuning process, refer to Section 4 of Vaaras et al. \cite{pfml}.
 Also, following the approach of Vaaras et al. in \cite{nicu_a_speechcomm} and \cite{pfml}, the valence categories \texttt{neutral} and \texttt{negative} were combined into a \texttt{non-positive} category to form a binary classification.
-We used an NVIDIA Tesla V100 GPU to train our models, and the code was implemented using PyTorch version 2.5.0.

 As model performance metrics, we use the unweighted average F1 score (UAF1) for IMA and the unweighted average recall (UAR) for SER.
 UAF1 is defined as the unweighted average of class-specific F1 scores, and it was selected for IMA both to account for the large class imbalances in MAIJU-DS, and also to enable comparison with prior work on MAIJU data (e.g. \cite{maiju_commsmed, iar_2_0, pfml}).
 UAR, defined as the unweighted average of class-specific recalls, was selected for SER as it is the most commonly used evaluation metric in SER literature, is also suitable for unbalanced classes, and enables comparison both with other SER studies and with previous studies on NICU-A (e.g. \cite{nicu_a_speechcomm, iar_2_0, pfml}).